mhorpheus/test/DFIR-Hotline.md

 ### Incident Hand-Over to Another Geography
 Usage of a single point for Incident Intake, may cause the need to hand over newly created incident to another Geography.
 Examples where this may be the case include:
 - Initial call arrived at the end of on-call person shift and the time when triage call should be organized falls under shift of following Geography.
-- It was decided that indecent need to be transferred for handling to another Geography.
+- It was decided that incident need to be transferred for handling to another Geography.

 In the event that it is immediately identified during the initial call that an incident will likely be handed over to another region it is recommended that the on-call person(s) make efforts to engage with the geography which will be assigned the incident in an effort to have them join the initial triage.